ibm-cloud-docs/text-to-speech/audio-formats.md

 ### audio/mp3 and audio/mpeg formats
 {: #audio-mp3}

 *MP3* or *Motion Picture Experts Group (MPEG)* is a lossy data compression format (MP3 and MPEG refer to the same format).
-You can optionally specify a sampling rate other than the default 22,050 Hz.
+You can optionally specify a sampling rate other than the default value.
+The default sampling rate is 22,050 Hz for Enhanced Neural and Expressive voices, and 24,000 Hz for Natural voices.

 ### audio/mulaw format
 {: #audio-mulaw}